 The WHOOP system is based on three founding pillars: Strain, Sleep and Recovery.
-The crucial piece, and the key to peak performance in whatever you do, is being properly Recovered.
-What do WHOOP users do to ensure they’re making the most of their Recoveries?
-We identified some of our consistently best-Recovered athletes and asked them to share their secrets.
-Here are highlights from what we learned, with Recovery tips from each of them.
+The crucial piece, and the key to peak performance in whatever you do, is being properly recovered.
+What do WHOOP members do to ensure they’re making the most of their recoveries?
+We identified some of our consistently best-recovered athletes and asked them to share their secrets.
+Here are highlights from what we learned, with recovery tips from each of them.

 Sport: Distance Running